Skip to main content

 • story

-• “A bland cock-and-bull storyline, with no real closure or novelty (frankly, STS was already about escaping from the underworld - did you know that?).”
+• “A bland storyline, with no real closure or novelty; frankly, the game was already about escaping from the underworld.”

 • humor

-The humor in the game is noted for its dark and absurd elements, with players finding amusement in unexpected situations, such as accidentally defeating themselves during a boss fight.
-The quirky character designs, like a big arm and a rich pig, add to the comedic experience, making gameplay both entertaining and engaging.
-Overall, the humor complements the game's darker atmosphere, enhancing the enjoyment of its mechanics.
+The humor in the game is noted for its dark and absurd elements, with players finding amusement in unexpected situations, such as self-inflicted defeats during intense battles.
+The quirky character designs, like a big arm and a rich pig, add to the comedic charm, making the gameplay experience both entertaining and engaging.
+Overall, the humor complements the game's darker atmosphere, enhancing its appeal.

 • “I accidentally killed myself on the final boss due to a powerful deck design that I was using (which was funny as hell to witness).”